TACC/tacc_stats/README.md

 `SERVER` should be set to the RabbitMQ server, `QUEUE` to the system name, `PORT` to the RabbitMQ port (5672 should be ok), and `FREQ` to the desired sampling frequency in seconds.

-An RPM can be built for subpackage deployment using  the `tacc_statsd.spec` file.
-The most straightforward approach to build this is to setup your rpmbuild directory then
+An RPM can be built for subpackage deployment using  the `tacc_statsd_systemv.spec` file.
+The most straightforward approach to build this is to setup your rpmbuild directory then run

-`rpmbuild -ba tacc_statsd.spec --define 'rmqserver rabbitmqservername' --define 'system systemname'`
+`rpmbuild -ba tacc_statsd_systemv.spec --define 'rmqserver rabbitmqservername' --define 'system systemname'`

 where the `rmqserver` will be the RabbitMQ `SERVER` hostname and `system` will be the `QUEUE` in `tacc_stats.conf`.
+Configuration options may have to be changed within the `tacc_statsd.spec` file.

-After installation the executable `/opt/tacc_statsd/tacc_stats`, service `/etc/init.d/taccstats`, and config file `/etc/tacc_stats.conf` should exist.
-If the rpm was used for installation `tacc_stats` will be `chkconfig`'d to start at boot time and be running.
+After installation the executable `/opt/tacc_statsd/tacc_stats`, systemv service file `/etc/systemd/system/taccstats.service`, should exist should exist.
+If the rpm was used for installation `taccstats` will be `enable`'d to start at boot time and be restart within 10 seconds if it fails for any reason.
-`tacc_stats` can be started, stopped, and restarted using `taccstats start`, `taccstats stop`, and `taccstats restart`.
+`tacc_stats` can be started, stopped, and restarted using `systemctl start taccstats`, `systemctl stop taccstats`, and `systemctl restart taccstats`.

 In order to notify `tacc_stats` of a job beginning echo the job id into `/var/run/TACC_jobid`.
 It order to notify it of a job ending echo `-` into `/var/run/TACC_jobid`.
 This can be accomplished in the job scheduler prolog and